-How do you stay cool in this summer heat?
+How do you stay cool in the summer heat?

-Thank you, Mr. Willis Carrier, for inventing air conditioning!
-And thank you, Packard, for bringing the system to the automotive industry!
+Thank you Mr. Willis Carrier for inventing air conditioning and Packard for bringing the system to the automotive industry.
 Air conditioning has saved the day during 100-degree weekend adventures in my black pickup truck.
-I would struggle without this modern marvel.
-As with most technology, there’s more to this feat than simply switching the dash knob from the red line over to the blue line.

-2,3,3,3-Tetrafluoropropene, or “R-1234yf,” is the latest market replacement for R-134a automotive refrigerants.
-This substance is remarkably similar in cooling performance to its predecessor, while having a global warming potential (GWP) of 1 compared to R-134a’s GWP of 1430.
-Quick chemical achievement shoutout to Honeywell and DuPont.
+2,3,3,3-Tetrafluoropropene, or R-1234yf (HFO-1234yf), is the latest market replacement for R-134a automotive refrigerants.
+This substance is remarkably similar in cooling performance to its predecessor while having a global warming potential (GWP) of 1 compared to R-134a’s GWP of 1,430.
+(Quick chemical achievement shoutout to Honeywell and DuPont.)

 In 2010, Chevy, Buick, GMC, and Cadillac announced that their 2013 vehicles would use this new refrigerant within the U.S. Since then, many other automotive manufacturers have transitioned to using R-1234yf with the EPA scheduling all newly manufactured vehicles to be equipped by 2021 (click here to read more).